PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/miscellaneous_analysis/README.md

 Check that correlation between samples that should be in same condition is higher than those that are in different conditions.
 Related to bug/issue I found in Janmejay's code as described here: https://github.com/NNeuralDynamics/as-rmats-turbo-encode/issues/2.

+📂 `8_reproduce_probability_SHAP_bug/`:

+Add minimal code to reproduce a grave, dangerous, fatal bug in `SHAP` when using `probability` outputs.
+When asking for too many rows at once, the `local SHAP` values returned are extremely far off from what one would expect (too large numbers). @bcjonescbt has also independently verified this bug.